 The Emulation-as-a-Service architecture simplifies access to preserved digital assets allowing end users to interact with the original environments running on different emulators.

-I’d come across the project in part via search for examples of Docker containers being used via portable “compute sticks”.
+I’d come across the project in part via search for examples of Docker containers and other sorts of VM being used via portable “compute sticks”.
 It seems that the bwFLA folk have been exploring two ways of making emulated services available: EaaS using Docker and a boot to emulation route from machine images on bootable USBs, although they don’t seem (yet) to have described a delivery system that includes a compute stick.
 (See a presentation on their work here. )

 One of the things that struck me about the digital preservation process was the way in which things need to be preserved so that they can be run in an arbitrary future, or at least, in an arbitrary computing environment.
 In the OU context, where we have just started a course that shipped a set of interlinked applications to students via a virtual machine that could be run across different platforms, we’re already finding issues arising from flaky combinations of VirtualBox and Windows; what we really need to do is be shipping something that is completely self-bootable (but then, that may in turn, turn up problems?).
 So this got me thinking that when we design, and distribute, software to students it might make sense to think of the distribution process as an exercise in distributing preserved digital objects?
 (This actually has implications in a couple of senses: firstly, in terms of simply running the software: how can we distribute it so that students can run it; secondly, in terms of how we contextualise the versioning of the software – OU courses can be a couple of years in planning and five years in preservation, which means that the software we ship may be several versions behind the latest release, if the software has continued to be updated).

 So if students have problems running software in virtual machines because of problems running the virtual machine container, what other solutions are there?